 *Graduate students would need to provide official transcripts to Cameron Graduate Admissions Office.
 (See Graduate Studies for more information.)

 Students must be admitted to Cameron University before the CU-VA will proceed with processing a student's paperwork for veterans benefits.

 - Either an Application for educational benefits VA Form 22-1990 or a request for Change of Program or Place of Training, VA Form 22-1995 - completed.
+Students may also complete an application online.
 IMPORTANT: The CU-VA office is required to maintain a student file for everyone using veterans benefits.
-Any VA form should be processed through the CU-VA office for purposes of checking for correctness & completeness; as well as to provide the CU-VA with basic information if a problem should arise.
-For students within state we recommend contacting our office for free preprinted forms to ensure completion of the correct forms, but VA forms may be accessed through: http://www.va.gov/vaforms
+Any VA form processed through the CU-VA office will be reviewed for correctness & completeness, as well as to provide the CU-VA with basic information if a problem should arise.

 Special Tips & Information for Active Duty students:

-- We encourage early enrollmentfor purposes of course selection, and so the CU-VA office has enough time for preparing your certification so it can be forwarded to the Muskogee VA Office to avoid longer wait times on receiving your reimbursements than as required by VA.
+1. We encourage early enrollment for purposes of course selection, and so the CU-VA office has enough time for preparing your certification so it can be forwarded to the Muskogee VA Office to avoid longer wait times on receiving your reimbursements than as required by VA.
 VA pays benefits based on attendance as well as number of hours taken and course lengths.

 Currently, CH 30 recipients must verify attendance on a monthly basis.
 You must do monthly verifications.
 You may call your verification telephonically or verify via the internet.
-You may call: 1-877-823-2378 and follow the instructions provided OR you may go on the internet to: http://www.gibill.va.gov/ and follow the link to the WAVE Program, then follow instructions provided.
+You may call: 1-877-823-2378 and follow the instructions provided OR you may go on the internet to: http://www.gibill.va.gov/wave/index.do and follow instructions provided.
 The Muskogee office will reimburse any back payment owed once your claim is processed and your verification is received.